matthewmueller/vo/Readme.md

 ![img](https://cldup.com/GbKb42jNdt.png)

 Vo is a control flow library for minimalists.
-At less than 200 lines of code, Vo is similar in spirit to [co()](https://github.com/visionmedia/co), but is useful outside the context of generators.

 ## Features

-- Supports synchronous & asynchronous functions, generators and promises.
+- Seamlessly supports promises, generators, synchronous & asynchronous functions.
-- Composable & catches errors
+- Vo instances are composable with each other, allowing you to coordinate complex tasks simply
+- Supports both middleware and pipeline task flow
+- Easily catch and fix errors anywhere in the pipeline
+- Returns a promise that you can yield on or "await"
 - Tiny (4kb minified + gzip)
 - Browser & server support
-- Backwards compatible with co
-- Well-tested (see below)
+- Well-tested

-## When to use Vo

-- You want the benefits of promises (composability & error handling) but just wanted to use regular functions or existing APIs.
-- You want to use the control flow goodies of co but you cannot or do not want to use generators or wrapped APIs.
-- You just want a simple and concise API for control flow.

 ## Installation

 - Node.js or Browserify: `npm install vo`
-- Duo & Component compatible
 - Standalone: [vo.js](dist/vo.js) & [vo.min](dist/vo.min.js)

+## Migration from 1.x to 2.x

+2.x is a complete re-write of vo and is not backwards compatible with 1.x.
+In the first version return values were passed on to the next function by default.
+In this version the default uses fixed arguments you pass in when you call vo.
+This is how middleware works in libraries like express and koa.
+You can pipeline your results by calling `vo.pipeline(...)` to achieve the same results as 1.x.

 ## Getting Started